 The Society of the Holy Cross (SSC) was founded in London in 1855 by a small group of Anglo-Catholic priests led by Father Charles Lowder.

-Our Church School which holds regular school masses and has close links with Christ Church with the Rector as chair of the governors.
+Our Church School which holds regular school masses and has close links with Christ Church.

 Christ Church lies within the Diocese of Chichester and has the Bishop of Chichester as priest in charge of the diocese.